Vivekecoder/Travel-Chatbot/README.md

-This project is a travel-focused chatbot named GlobeGuru built using Python, Natural Language Processing (NLP), and the Streamlit framework.
+This project is a travel-focused chatbot named Let's travel the world built using Python, Natural Language Processing (NLP), and the Streamlit framework.
 Here's a detailed explanation of its components and functionality:

 **🔍 How It Works**
 User Interaction: